Free or Low-cost Tourist Activities in Los Angeles

 The Getty (West L.A. and Malibu)

-Admission at the Getty is free.
-Pay only for parking ($15 per car), or less to take a bus.
-See more free museums below.
+Admission is free to both sites of the Getty.
+Pay only for parking ($15 per car), or take a Metro bus to save even more.
+See more free museums in another section below.

 Free Shows, Concerts and Musical Performances